 Is service-learning the same as internships?

-Although service-learning and internships are somewhat related, service-learning is strictly volunteerism that is integrated within a course.
+Although service-learning and internships are somewhat related, service-learning is strictly volunteerism that is integrated within a course with faculty-guided reflection.
 Internships are often paid positions and are career-focused.

 Is there a service-learning requirement for graduation at AACC?